Students

 • Networks such as all voice, video, and data systems, including both wired and wireless network access across the institution.

-IoT: Internet of Things are devices that communicate across a network without direct human interaction.
+Internet of Things (IoT): Devices that communicate across a network without direct human interaction.
 These include but are not limited to smart assistants, lightbulbs, appliances, and televisions.

 POLICY STATEMENT

-The appropriate use of UConn IT Resources focuses on three primary areas including: (1) the fair and equitable use of limited resources by all constituents; (2) individual responsibilities in the use of UConn IT resources; and (3) the appropriate use of IT resources in compliance with all applicable federal and state laws, university rules, regulations and policies.
+The appropriate use of IT Resources focuses on three primary areas including: (1) the fair and equitable use of limited resources by all constituents; (2) individual responsibilities in the use of UConn IT Resources; and (3) the appropriate use of IT Resources in compliance with all applicable federal and state laws, university rules, regulations and policies.

 ACCEPTABLE USE

-• UConn IT Resources may not be used for the illegal download, copying, or distribution of copyright materials without the copyright owner’s permission or where not permitted by fair use standards under the TEACH Act.
+• IT Resources, including third-party cloud services, may not be used for the illegal download, copying, or distribution of copyright materials without the copyright owner’s permission or where not permitted by fair use standards under the TEACH Act.

 • Do not publish, post, transmit or otherwise make available content that is in violation of law or policy.
 The University cannot protect individuals against the existence or receipt of material that may be offensive to them.
 As such, those who make use of electronic communications are warned they may come across or be recipients of material they find offensive or objectionable.